JakubTabor/Unsupervised_Learning/README.md

 # Now i gonna show precision and recall curves and measure micro average score over all classes using my LD model
 * I gonna do multiclass classification using OneVsRestClassifier
 * First i prepare my data, by binarizing my labels and creating train and test multiclass sets
+* Then transforming them using PCA, then training OneVsRestClassifier and get y_score
 * So i call from metrics precision_recall_curve and average_precision_score